Drug Development: The Review Record Behind Asset Decisions

 - Provider health and provenance labels so users can distinguish fixtures, assisted-live research, live public APIs, enterprise connectors, and licensed-vendor abstractions

-The public-source layer
+The source layer

 - ClinicalTrials.gov for clinical trial records